Last Updated on August 21, 2023 by Sorin Petroj

 A Brief Overview On The Additional 7 Wood Types Used For Custom Table Tennis Blade Construction:

-Douglas Fir: Since the first prototype of table tennis blades made of Douglas Fir wood and plywood was constructed in 1954 by J. H. Wray, Douglas Fir has been used in the production of table tennis rackets.
+Douglas Fir: Since the prototype of table tennis blades made of Douglas Fir wood and plywood was constructed in 1954 by J. H. Wray, Douglas Fir has been used in the production of table tennis rackets.
 It is popular due to its hardness and unique ability to be shaped into various curve types.

 Jatoba: Jatoba woods are very dense and heavy, and professional players prefer this wood to get more speed and control.

-Spruce: Spruce wood is one of the strongest and most dense woods.
+Spruce: Spruce wood is one of the strongest and dense woods.
 Many consider getting “poplar thickening” or so-called “tiger stripes” for their custom-made spruce blade.

 Willow: Willow is a heavy wood that deadens the effect of incoming balls, making hard, fast loops easier to control.
 It is amazingly defensive and only recommended for choppers.